-Current liabilities include:
+Current Liabilities Include:

 - a.
 Liabilities held primarily for the purpose of trading; - b.
 Liabilities due to be settled within 12 months after the reporting period; and - c.
-Liabilities for which the Company does not have an unconditional right to defer settlement for at least 12 months after the reporting period.
-Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification.
+Liabilities for which the Company does not have the substantial right at the end of the reporting period to defer settlement for at least 12 months after the reporting period.

-Assets and liabilities that are not classified as current are classified as noncurrent.
+Assets and liabilities that are not classified as current are classified as non-current.